Natural gas water heater rebates – income qualified

 Income-qualified customers who upgrade to an eligible natural gas ENERGY STAR® water heater could qualify for a rebate ranging from $500 to $2,500.

-- You must be a residential FortisBC natural gas customer and only have one active residential natural gas account, upgrading the water heater at your primary residence.
+- You must be a residential FortisBC natural gas customer with only one active residential natural gas account, upgrading the water heater at your primary residence.

 - You must be replacing an existing water heater.